 Following the first year of clinical training, fellows may devote the next two or more years to basic or clinical research.
-Most fellows are included as part of an institutional NIH training grant.
-This provides an outstanding opportunity for fellows to train with faculty not only within the Section of Hematology/Oncology but also in other Departments within the University.
+This provides an outstanding opportunity for fellows to train with faculty not only within the Section of Hematology/Oncology but also in other departments within the University.

-Interdisciplinary research and clinical training programs has been a hallmark of The University of Chicago for many years.
+Interaction between interdisciplinary research programs and clinical training programs has been a hallmark of The University of Chicago for many years.
 Within the Biological Science Division (BSD), unique interdepartmental committees are responsible for training in a variety of disciplines related to cancer, including Cancer Biology, Cell Physiology, Immunology, Genetics, Geriatric and Clinical Pharmacology.
 Within this context, many members of the section of hematology/oncology are involved in one or more interdisciplinary training programs, many of which are supported by NIH training grants.

-There is opportunity for joint training in medical oncology/clinical pharmacology, resulting in eligibility for clinical pharmacology.
+There is opportunity for joint training in medical oncology and clinical pharmacology or geriatrics.

 Clinical Therapeutics in Oncology

 The joint training program in Clinical Therapeutics in Oncology is a unique fellowship that combines comprehensive training in oncology and clinical pharmacology and pharmacogenomics.
 Fellows not only fulfill the requirements for board certification in hematology/oncology, but also for American Board of Clinical Pharmacology accreditation as well.
 A primary feature of this program is protected, mentored time for independent research that would lead the trainee to becoming an independent academic investigator in any of the broad disciplines related to cancer pharmacology.
 Candidates with specific interest in cancer drug development, personalized therapeutics, systems pharmacology and pharmacometrics, pharmaco-economics, or pharmacogenomics should consider applying to the joint program.
 For additional details on the training program and application information, click here.